nlamo/personal-website/README.md

 - Experiment with gradients for the background colour.
 - Make 'About' section self-portrait into a CSS animation, experiment with variations.
 - Continue to refine the basic structure/styling of the grids and sections.
+- Tinker with grid and get the items to conform nicely to a set aspect ratio.
 - Polish the footer and try and resolve some difficulties in the interaction with the main section.
 - Fix the zoom issue for the index page image/animation.